Junior Bake Off: Series overview

+Presenters and judges

 Series 1 (2011)

 The first series began on 31 October 2011 on CBBC with judges from the main show Paul Hollywood and Mary Berry.
 Aaron Craze presented the show.

 Series 2 (2013)

 A second series began on 11 November 2013 on CBBC.
 Chef James Martin replaced Hollywood as judge.

 Series 3 (2015)

 A third series began airing on 2 November 2015 on CBBC, with Sam Nixon and Mark Rhodes replacing Craze as hosts.
 Allegra McEvedy and Graham Hornigold took over from Berry and Martin as judges.

 Series 4 (2016)

 The fourth series began on 7 November 2016 on CBBC.
 Allegra McEvedy returns as judge with Nadiya Hussain replacing Graham Hornigold.
 Presenters Sam & Mark returned to host.

 Series 5 (2019)

 The fifth series began on 4 November 2019 on Channel 4.
 Harry Hill presented the series which was judged by Prue Leith and Liam Charles.

 Series 6 (2021)

 The sixth series of Junior Bake Off began on 11 January 2021 on Channel 4 with Ravneet Gill replacing Prue Leith.